Skip Navigation

 • Rose Marine - this is a must go!
 Down in the harbour area, you would walk right by it unless you knew it was there, though once you notice it you can't belive you missed it in the first place!
 In the summer hang outside right on the water and sip suds as the fixhinf boats get ready to roll out for the night.
 In the winter, get inside and sit in one of the many booths beside one of the many wood fire places.
 It's run like a convience store so beer and soju among other things are cheap.

-• Coolest Norabong ever! - from the market area or Dungmun rotary, get a taxi to King mart, to the left of the kingmart enterance go down the stairs.
+• Coolest Norabong - from the market area or Dungmun rotary, get a taxi to King mart, to the left of the kingmart enterance go down the stairs.
 Below is what used to be a large night club but is now converted into a 20-room norabang complete with palm trees and a stram running through the middle of the place!

 Jungmun